wangziqi2013/wangziqi2013.github.io/_posts/2021-09-17-babelfish.markdown

 entry, but a small set of processes, with the same CCID, may have their private entries for the same virtual address.
 This scenario will occur if a small subset of the processes write to the shared page, and create their own private translations due to CoW.
+To support this, BabelFish allows a few "exceptions" per entry such that those exceptions will use their private entry during address translation.
+The exceptions are marked using a 32-bit mask per TLB entry, and each bit represents whether a process has a private translation.
+Mapping from processes to bit mask locations are tracked by the process context, i.e., by a context register.
+The bit offset is sent to the TLB lookup logic on lookups.
+During lookup, if a shared entry is hit (Ownership bit is clear), but the exception bit for the process is set, then the lookup logic still uses the ASID for comparison.